 Oslo’s sustainability efforts were recognized by the European Commission — last year,

 If you are a representative of a public office and want your community to benefit from the Internet of Things, contact Digiteum.
-We have completed dozens of projects in all facets of urban life — including transportation, healthcare, public safety, and more.
+We have completed dozens of projects in all facets of urban life — including energy, healthcare, education, and more.

-Recently we worked on an IoT-enabled energy management system.
+Recently we've worked on an IoT-enabled energy management system.
 The main features include:

 - Remote controlled electric circuits;

 - Detection and prediction methods for life-threatening electric anomalies in households;

 - Automated calculation of energy consumption cost and future spending prediction.

 As a custom IoT development company, we work on diverse middleware and software projects for gathering, processing and managing IoT data.
 Contact us to learn more.